cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Option `unsafe-case-optimization`

 This option instructs the compiler to drop range checking when performing case expression optimization.
-For more information, see [Unsafe case optimization](SYNTAX-6-OPTIMIZATIONS.markdown#unsafe-case-optimization).
+For more information, [Range check elimination](SYNTAX-6-OPTIMIZATIONS.markdown#range-check-elimination).

 ## Individual optimization options